This is a quick-and-dirty checklist I put together for my clients and friends who wanted to improve their squarespace SEO.

 - What about Squarespace SEO?
 Rand Fishkin from Moz advised Squarespace on their SEO design.
 You can find the same WordPress SEO fields in Squarespace and update those using the examples below as a visual guide.

 - Finally, I am familiar with the Squarespace backend because I implement SEO for clients on their Squarespace sites.
 I do not use Squarespace as a website platform for any of my sites.
-I am platform agnostic, but I do have my opinions.
+I am platform agnostic, but I do have my opinions as to what platform is best under what circumstances and budget.

 Now, on to the Squarespace and Yoast part.